ReverseThatApp/ReverseThatApp.github.io/_posts/2025-08-09-extending-ios-app-limits-free-developer-account-capabilities.md

 If you seek a more enduring solution that persists across restarts, consider statically patching the `installd` binary to raise the comparison threshold, such as changing `CMP X0, #2` to `CMP X0, #0x20` to support up to 32 apps (actually you cant create more than 10 App IDs every 7 days):

 1. Open the binary in IDA or a hex editor to locate and modify the comparison instruction, effectively increasing the allowed app count.
-2. Re-sign the altered binary with ldid, applying the original entitlements to maintain compatibility.
+2. Re-sign the altered binary with `ldid`, applying the original entitlements to maintain compatibility.
 3. Install the `AppSync Unified` tweak via your package manager to disable codesign verification, preventing rejection of the modified binary.
 4. Replace the original `/usr/libexec/installd` on the device with your patched version, then restart the daemon to apply the changes.